UPSC exams

 Why UPSC Exams?

-Union Public Service Commission conducts selection process for high calibre central, state and union territory government postings in highly professional manner.
-The notifications, scheduled dates for 2022 and 2023 are declared well in advance on their official website.
+Union Public Service Commission conducts a highly professional selection process for high-calibre central, state and union territory government postings.
+The notifications and scheduled dates 2023 are declared well in advance on their official website.
 There is a separate event calendar for each year for above mentioned examinations separately for each year.
-UPSC conducts all India services such as IAS, IPS and IFS and other examinations.
+UPSC conducts all India services such as IAS, IPS, IFS, and other examinations.

-In-depth description of each of these examinations are given below.
+An in-depth description of each of these examinations is given below.

 UPSC CSE (Civil Service Exam)

-Union Public Service Commission Civil Service Exam is one of the most popular exams conducted by UPSC on national level in offline mode.
-Candidates appearing for UPSC CSE should have minimum age of 21 years and maximum of 32 years for Open and economically weaker section (EWS).
-SC/ST category candidate age relaxation is for 5 years i.e. 37 years and for OBC category it is 3 years i.e. 35 years.
+Union Public Service Commission Civil Service Exam is the most popular exams conducted by UPSC on a national level offline.
+Candidates appearing for UPSC CSE should have a minimum age of 21 years and a maximum of 32 years for the open and economically weaker section (EWS).
+SC/ST category candidate age relaxation is for 5 years i.e. 37 years, and for the OBC category, it is 3 years, i.e. 35 years.

-There are two papers for UPSC CSE prelims exam – General Studies I and General Studies II.
-There is negative marking for both the papers and 1/3 of marks will be deducted for every incorrect question.
-Both papers are taken on the same day, with exam duration of 2 hours for each of the paper.
+There are two papers for UPSC prelims exam – General Studies I and General Studies II.
+Both papers have a negative marking, and 1/3 of the marks will be deducted for every incorrect question.
+Both papers are taken on the same day, with an exam duration of 2 hours for each of the papers.

 Both papers are of 200 marks each.
-General Studies I will have 100 questions and General Studies II will have 80 questions.
-Candidates have to score cutoff marks to qualify in prelims exam.
-The cut off marks for paper I varied each year, whereas for 33% marks cut off marks for paper II.
+General Studies I will have 100 questions, and General Studies II will have 80 questions.
+Candidates have to score cutoff marks to qualify for the prelims exam.
+The cut-off marks for paper I varied each year, whereas for 33% marks, cut-off marks for paper II.

-There are total of 9 (nine) papers with 1 paper on an essay, 4 general studies papers, 2 optional papers, and 2 language papers for UPSC CSE Mains exam papers are all of pen paper format totaling 1750 marks.
+There are a total of 9 (nine) papers with 1 paper on an essay, 4 general studies papers, 2 optional papers, and 2 language papers for UPSC CSE Mains exam papers all of pen paper format totalling 1750 marks.

-UPSC CSE Main exam has 9 (nine) papers – all of descriptive type.
+UPSC Mains exam has 9 (nine) papers – all of descriptive type.

 UPSC CSE Mains Papers